-One such mechanism was the EPO’s longstanding 10-day postal rule, however this was abolished a little over a year ago and stopped being enforceable for any Communications issued on or after the 1st of November 2023.
-In practice this means we have lost over a week’s worth of time to respond to official actions.
+One such mechanism was the EPO’s long-standing 10-day postal rule, though this was abolished and stopped being enforceable for any communications issued on or after the 1st of November 2023.
+In practice this means we have lost over a week’s worth of time to respond to office actions, such as examination reports and the like.
 Maintaining the balance between preparing a well thought out response and adhering to the EPO’s time limits can be challenging, therefore now is a good time to explore the remaining ways in which it is possible to gain an extension of time at the EPO.

 Extension of time requests

-An applicant or representative may request an extension of a time limit under Rule 132 EPC.
-The request must be made in writing and filed before the time limit has expired.
-Requests are usually granted without providing evidence, provided the extension is not more than two months and the total time period does not exceed six months.
-During prosecution this is commonly used when responding to deadlines set out in communications requesting a response to search or examination reports.
+An applicant or their representative may request an extension of a time limit under Rule 132 EPC.
+This type of request can be used to extend deadlines that are specified by the EPO, such as those associated with examination reports issued during prosecution of an application.
+The request must be made in writing and filed before the original deadline expires.
+Requests are usually granted without providing evidence, provided the extension is not more than two months and the total time period for responding to a communication does not exceed six months.
 Unlike many territories, such as the US and Japan, the EPO does not charge for this.

-Sufficient reasons would usually need to be provided in order to secure a time extension of longer than 2-months, especially if the total time period were to exceed 6-months.
+Sufficient reasons would usually need to be provided to secure a time extension of longer than two months, especially if the total time period were to exceed six months.
 Unforeseeable or exceptional circumstances such as serious illness or the need to carry out extensive biological testing could constitute sufficient evidence.
 In practice, the EPO are very strict in their consideration of requests for discretionary extensions of time.

-It should be noted that this is not possible where the EPC specifies that a deadline is fixed and not extendable.
-For instance, it is not possible to extend the deadline to pay examination and designation fees, which must be paid within six months of the date on which the European Patent Bulletin mentions the publication of the European search report.
+It should be noted that this extension is not possible where the EPC specifies that a deadline is fixed and not extendable.
+For instance, it is not possible to extend the deadline to pay examination and designation fees under Rule 132 EPC, which must be paid within six months of the date in which the European Patent Bulletin mentions the publication of the European search report.

 Further Processing